Enable/Disable built-in Administrator account using Intune

 Error Event ID 404

-To fix this issue, you can refer to the blog post: Enable/Disable Local Admin Account Using Intune Remediations which shows a different way of Enabling a built-in Administrator account by setting a complex password first to meet the password complexity requirements.
+To fix this issue, refer to the blog post: Enable/Disable Local Admin Account Using Intune Remediations, which shows a different way of Enabling a built-in Administrator account by setting a complex password first to meet the password complexity requirements.

 Conclusion

-In this blog post, we have seen how to Enable or Disable a built-in local administrator account.
-If you are enabling a local administrator account, make sure that the built-in local administrator meets password complexity requirements otherwise you may get Error 65000 shown on the Intune admin center after you deploy the device configuration profile.
+In this blog post, we have learnt the steps to Enable or Disable a built-in local administrator account.
+If you enable a local administrator account, ensure the built-in local administrator meets password complexity requirements; otherwise, you may get Error 65000 shown on the Intune admin center after you deploy the device configuration profile.

 1. Hello,